convox/convox/docs/installation/development-rack/ubuntu.md

     Status    running
     Version   3.0.49

-If it doesn't, most likely you're recieved a 504 error, as your local firewall rules are not allowing traffic to be forwarded to microk8s.
+If it doesn't, most likely you will receive a `504` error, as your local firewall rules are not allowing traffic to be forwarded to microk8s.
 This can be resolved with the following command:

   $ iptables -P FORWARD ACCEPT